 Tips to Help Your Cat Lose Weight

 Although pudgy cats may seem cute and cuddly, being overweight can have a significant negative impact on your cat's health and longevity.
-Carrying a few extra kilos puts strain on your feline friend's joints, makes them prone to conditions like diabetes and fatty liver disease, and ultimately shortens their life considerably.
+Carrying extra weight puts strain on your feline friend's joints, makes them prone to conditions like diabetes and fatty liver disease, and ultimately shortens their lifespan.

-Helping your cat lose weight may seem like a difficult task at first, but it is one of the biggest things you can do to keep them happy, healthy and enjoying a longer lifespan.
-Remember that good things take time, and weight loss in cats is no different.
-Most weight loss programs for cats aim for a loss of about 0.5% to 1% per week, so even a loss of 250g a week for a 5kg cat can be step in the right direction!
+Helping your cat lose weight may seem like a difficult task at first, but it is one of the best things you can do to keep them enjoying a happier, healthier and longer life.
+Remember that all good things take time, and weight loss in cats is no different.
+Most weight loss programs for cats aim for a loss of about 0.5% to 1% per week, so even a loss of 25g a week for a 5kg cat can be step in the right direction!

-To help get you started, we've written a helpful guide with tips on diet, exercise, and more!
+We all want our cats to live long and happy lives, so what can you do if you think yours might be overweight?
+To help you get started, we've written a helpful guide with tips on diet, exercise, and more!

 - Sagging belly